Palate Expansion

 3 15

-However, this natural upper jawbone expansion depends on jaw muscle strength, and our jaw muscles have weakened by about half in the last couple of centuries due to our soft food diets.
-As a result, many upper jawbones do not fully unfold and remain narrow.
+However, this natural upper jawbone expansion depends on jaw muscle forces, and the forces we apply with our jaw muscles have changed radically in the last couple of centuries due to our soft food diets.
+As a result, in modern humans, many upper jawbones do not fully expand and remain narrow.
+Instead of growing wide enough to fit around the tongue, they only grow wide enough to fit around the thumb or a pacifier.

-When the upper jawbone cannot expand properly, the nasal airway is narrow; because the roof of the upper jawbone (the palate) is the floor of the nose.
+When the upper jawbone cannot expand properly, the nasal airway just above it also remains narrow; because the roof of the upper jawbone (the palate) is the floor of the nose.
 People with very narrow palates are usually obligate mouth breathers.
 When their faces are at rest, their lips are slightly parted to allow an oral airway.
 People with slightly narrow palates become obligate mouth breathers whenever their nasal passages swell due to colds or allergies.
-Habitual mouth breathers have enough space for a nasal airway, but they don't use it, because mouth breathing is easier.
+Habitual mouth breathers have enough space for a nasal airway, but they don't use it.

 MOUTH BREATHING - causes significant health problems.
 It prevents the nose from moistening, filtering, and warming the air before it hits the throat - making mouth breathers prone to upper respiratory problems.
 It prevents the release from the paranasal sinuses of nitric oxide; which has antibacterial properties, a vasodilating effect, and a role in endothelial health.
 It also impairs the effectiveness of respiration, because the nose acts like a little lung.
 In one study, volunteers who wore nose clips to force mouth breathing for a couple of hours developed lowered arterial oxygen levels.
 Sleep studies show that mouth breathing increases airway resistance and decreases sleep quality.